theseangoodwin/ros/_posts/2020-12-13-32-gigantomachy.md

 file: /assets/uploads/3_32_quote1.mp4
 file_2: /assets/uploads/3_32_after.jpg
 ---
-<blockquote="E31_Q1">“If I have seen further than others, it is by standing upon the shoulders of giants.” </blockquote>
+<blockquote class="E31_Q1">“If I have seen further than others, it is by standing upon the shoulders of giants.” </blockquote>

 —Isaac Newton